Mitch Callahan

-Mitchell Callahan (born August 17, 1991) is a former American professional ice hockey forward.
+Mitchell Callahan (born August 17, 1991) is an American former professional ice hockey forward.
 He last played for Augsburger Panther in the Deutsche Eishockey Liga (DEL).
 Callahan was drafted 180th overall by the Detroit Red Wings in the 2009 NHL Entry Draft.

 Playing career

 Junior

 During the 2008–09 season, Callahan was a member of the Kelowna Rockets team that won the Ed Chynoweth Cup, in his debut season with the club.
 During the 2010–11 season, Callahan helped Kelowna to a B.C.
 Division title, by finishing second among team leaders with 23 goals, and third among team leaders with 31 assists.
 Callahan was named the Western Hockey League player of the week for the week ending November 6, 2010, after recording five goals and seven assists in four games.
 During Callahan's three seasons with the Kelowna Rockets, he registered 57 goals, 128 points, and 440 penalty minutes in 204 games played.